s-sohani/knowledge/Data Intensive/4- Encoding and Evolution.md

 - Via asynchronous message passing

 ## Dataflow Through Databases
 Several applications or single application (running multi instance of an application) may access to database.
 It is necessary consider Backward and forward compatibility.
+If the application changes, some process runs the new version and other runs an old version of the application.
+This means that a value in the database may be written by a newer version of the code, and subsequently read by an older version of the code that is still running.
+Thus, forward compatibility is also often required for databases.

 ## Dataflow Through Services: REST and RPC
 Communicate process over a network.
 The arrangement calls `Client` and `Server`.